Whole-body counting: Calibration

-Any radiation detector is a relative instrument, that is to say the measurement value can only be converted to an amount of material present by comparing the response signal (usually counts per minute, or per second) to the signal obtained from a standard whose quantity (activity) is well known.
+Any radiation detector is a relative instrument, meaning that the measurement value can only be converted to an amount of material present by comparing the response signal (usually counts per minute, or per second) to the signal obtained from a standard whose radioactivity is well known.

 A whole-body counter is calibrated with a device known as a "phantom" containing a known distribution and known activity of radioactive material.
 The accepted industry standard is the Bottle Manikin Absorber phantom (BOMAB).
-The BOMAB phantom consists of 10 high-density polyethylene containers and is used to calibrate in vivo counting systems that are designed to measure the radionuclides that emit high energy photons (200 keV < E < 3 MeV).

-Because many different types of phantoms had been used to calibrate in vivo counting systems, the importance of establishing standard specifications for phantoms was emphasized at the 1990 international meeting of in vivo counting professionals held at the National Institute of Standards and Technology (NIST).
+The BOMAB phantom consists of 10 high-density polyethylene containers filled with radioactive fluid, and is used to calibrate in vivo counting systems that are designed to measure the radionuclides that emit high energy photons (200 keV < E < 3 MeV).
+Because many different types of phantoms were historically used to calibrate in vivo counting systems, the importance of establishing standard specifications for phantoms was emphasized at the 1990 international meeting of in vivo counting professionals held at the National Institute of Standards and Technology (NIST).
 The consensus of the meeting attendees was that standard specifications were needed for the BOMAB phantom.
-The standard specifications for the BOMAB phantom provide the basis for a consistent phantom design for calibrating in vivo measurement systems.
-Such systems are designed to measure radionuclides that emit high-energy photons and that are assumed to be homogeneously distributed in the body.
+These calibration systems are designed to measure radionuclides that emit high-energy photons and that are assumed to be homogeneously (evenly) distributed in the body.

 Sensitivity

-A well designed counting system can detect levels of most gamma emitters (>200 keV) at levels far below that which would cause adverse health effects in people.
+A well-designed counting system can detect levels of most gamma emitters (>200 keV) at levels far below that which would cause adverse health effects in people.
 A typical detection limit for radioactive caesium (Cs-137) is about 40 Bq.
-The Annual Limit on Intake (i.e., the amount that would give a person a dose equal to the worker limit that is 20 mSv) is about 2,000,000 Bq.
-The amount of naturally occurring radioactive potassium present in all humans is also easily detectable.
-Risk of death by potassium deficiency approaches 100% as whole-body count approaches zero.
+The annual limit on intake–the amount that would give a person a dose equal to the worker limit, which is 20 mSv–is about 2,000,000 Bq.
+A counting system can also easily detect the amount of naturally occurring radioactive potassium present in all humans; risk of death by potassium deficiency approaches 100% as whole-body count approaches zero.

 The reason that these instruments are so sensitive is that they are often housed in low background counting chambers.
-Typically this is a small room with very thick walls made of low-background steel (≈20 cm) and sometimes lined with a thin layer of lead (≈1 cm).
-This shielding can reduce background radiation inside the chamber by several orders of magnitude.
+Typically, this is a small room with very thick walls made of low-background steel (≈20 cm) and sometimes lined with a thin layer of lead (≈1 cm).
+The shielding can significantly reduce background radiation inside the chamber, which increases the sensitivity of the instruments.

+The radiation detector itself is typically made of a sodium iodide (NaI) crystal, with trace amounts of thallium added for increased sensitivity.

 Count times and detection limit

-Depending on the counting geometry of the system, count times can be from 1 minute to about 30 minutes.
-The sensitivity of a counter does depend on counting time so the longer the count, for the same system, the better the detection limit.
-The detection limit, often referred to as the Minimum Detectable Activity (MDA), is given by the formula:
+Depending on the counting geometry of the system, counting can take between 1 and 30 minutes.
+The sensitivity of a counter does depend on counting time; for a single counting system, longer counting times have better detection limits.
+The detection limit, often referred to as the minimum detectable activity (MDA), is given by the formula: